-The incoming mains water pressure should be between 0.2 and 8 bar to ensure efficient operation.
-If the pressure is above 7 bar a pressure reducing valve must be fitted.
+If the incoming mains water pressure is above 7 bar a pressure reducing valve must be fitted.

 Following Part L Building Regulations, where the mains water hardness exceeds 200 parts per million, provision should be made to treat the feed water to the hot water circuit of combination boilers to reduce the rate of accumulation of limescale.